1923 Ontario general election: Results

 The 1923 election was plagued by low turn-out, and all the parties took fewer voters than they had in 1919.

 The UFO actually took a larger proportion of the vote than it had in 1919 but took just a fraction of the seats it had taken in 1919 due to much of the anti-UFO vote concentrating behind Conservative Party candidates.
 The UFO had held power by virtue of a coalition with Labour and three other MLAs.
-Together they had received 34 percent of the votes cast in 1919.
-The Conservatives after the 1923 election took majority government based on taking 34 percent of the vote by that one party alone.
+Together they had received 34 per cent of the votes cast in 1919.
+The Conservatives after the 1923 election took majority government based on taking 34 per cent of the vote by that one party alone.

 The Ontario Liberal Party, led by Wellington Hay, lost close to half its caucus in the Conservative landslide.
 Labour (the Independent Labour Party) too lost most of its MLAs in this turn-around election.

-The Conservative party was the most popular, taking 34 percent of the vote.
+The Conservative party was the most popular, taking 34 per cent of the vote.
 Its candidate was the leading one in a large proportion of the districts, giving it a large majority of seats in the legislature (more than its due proportionally) under the First past the post system in use at the time.

 In the election, the UFO again did not run candidates where a Labour candidate was running - and also not in 20 other districts as well.
 The UFO received the third-most number of votes overall but only ran in about two-thirds of the districts so its vote count likely does not measure its actual support.
 Together Labour and the UFO ran in 93 seats so the two did not cover all the districts in the province.